Terrible Swift Sword (game): Gameplay

+Palmer wrote that the one day scenarios take two days of real time to play.

-Or the players can simulate the entire battle in the "Grand Battle Game: The Three Days of Gettysburg", which takes 149 turns, requiring about 50 hours of playing time.
+Alternatively the players can simulate the entire battle in the "Grand Battle Game: The Three Days of Gettysburg", which takes 149 turns, requiring about 50 hours of playing time.

 When a unit suffers losses, it does so in steps of 100 men.
 This also affects morale, since each unit is rated for how many strength points it can lose before its Brigade Combat Effectiveness is destroyed.
 Such a unit cannot initiate melee and is more susceptible to rout.
-Each side has leaders as well at the Army, Corps and Division level (and Confederates also have Brigade leaders.)
+Each side has leaders as well at the Army, Corps and Division level (and the Confederates also have Brigade leaders).
 Units must stay within a certain distance of their leader in order to move.
+Leaders also affect morale and are needed for movement and attack; juniors may be promoted to replace dead leaders, often less effectively.
+The Confederates have better leaders, but the Union forces have more firepower.

 Only two units of up to 8 strength points can be stacked on a hex, and only the top unit can fire and take damage.

+The game contains rules for team play, in which players may send messages and request face-to-face meetings, but these work best with players who are already competent with the game.
+Much of the game system derives from La Bataille de la Moskowa and from miniatures play, with the effect of different types of rifle being simulated.
+Cavalry are ineffective on the battlefield (they were used largely for reconnaissance and dismounted defence by that era) and are expensive in victory points if lost.

 Each turn begins with a number of phases: